 10. Stocking and/or ornament

 If everyone in your household has a stocking, your au pair should absolutely have one, too!
-(Just listen to what AuPairMom has to say about this.)
-Ornaments are also a popular gift according to Cultural Care Au Pair’s online community.
-Personalized stockings from Pottery Barn seem to be popular, and this personalized ornament is adorable.
+Ornaments are also a popular gift.
+You can find personalized stockings and ornaments at a variety of retailers online.